 - For example, the type of robot used, such as loading speed, control capacity, etc., must be considered.

 - The General Motors company uses approximately 16,000 robots for spot welding, painting, machine loading, parts transfer, and assembly.

 - The loads handled by the robots are medium or high.
-They do not need great precision (except if they must place parts inside the mould), their field of action must be extensive, and their control system is generally straightforward.
+They do not need great precision (except if they must place parts inside the mold), their field of action must be extensive, and their control system is generally straightforward.

 - Another casting process is investment casting, investment casting, or spell casting.
 It allows melting parts with great precision and a good surface finish.

-- The robot has a unique gripper, collects a set of several joined models and introduces it into a mass of fine grain, interspersing extractions and centrifugations to obtain a uniform coating.
+- The robot has a unique gripper, collects a set of several joined models, and introduces it into a mass of fine grain, interspersing extractions and centrifugations to obtain a uniform coating.

 Material Transfer Application

 - Material transfer applications define those operations in which the primary objective is to move apart from one position to another.